Here’s The Good Reason BTS Skipped The TCAs This Year

-Why Isn't BTS At 2019 Teen Choice Awards?
+Why Isn't BTS At The 2019 Teen Choice Awards?
 They Skipped It For A Good Reason

 BTS is the biggest boyband in the world right now, and with that title, no wonder why the demand for the group is at an all-time high.
 I mean, just in the past few months, BTS has appeared at the Grammy Awards, Billboard Music Awards, Saturday Night Live, and Good Morning America.
-That doesn't even include the number of appearances and performances BTS has done outside of the U.S. So when the Teen Choice Awards announced its nominees in June (with BTS earning nominations for Choice International Artist and Choice Collaboration), the BTS ARMY wondered if the guys would appear at the award show or not.
+That doesn't even include the number of appearances and performances BTS has done outside of the U.S. So when the Teen Choice Awards announced its nominees in June (with BTS earning nominations for Choice International Artist, Choice Collaboration, Choice Summer Tour, and Choice Fandom), the BTS ARMY wondered if the guys would appear at the award show or not.
 Now that the time has come and BTS didn't show, you must be wondering, why isn't BTS at the 2019 Teen Choice Awards?

 Good question.
-The group's nominated for a few awards, so why wouldn't they show up?
+The group's nominated for a bunch of awards, so why wouldn't they show up?
 Well, there's a really good reason why, so let me explain.

 As I said, BTS has been pretty busy this year.
 After releasing their album Map of the Soul: Persona and doing a bit of promotions, the group embarked on their Love Yourself: Speak Yourself world tour, which saw them performing in stadiums all across the U.S., Europe, and Asia.
 With the concerts happening one right after the other, it's understandable that the group would reportedly take a two-month break before they finish their final shows in Saudi Arabia and South Korea in October.